 The business is now managed by my daughter Alison, while I spend most of my time campaigning for a total re-vamp of the official healthy eating recommendations that recognise the benefits of a diet based on a diet low in sugar/ carbohydrates and high in healthy fats (Low Carb.
 High Fat / LCHF).

-I add to my blog fairly regularly and have almost completed my book, which is entitled:
+I add to my blog fairly regularly and have recently completed my book, which is entitled:

 The big problem is that many people are very confused about what exactly is meant by “Healthy Eating”.
 The comment I hear time and time again is “I don’t know who to believe”.
 I am absolutely convinced that the official advice to “base meals on carbohydrates” is totally wrong.
 For individuals who are suffering from Type 2 Diabetes, the impact is to cause further deterioration.
 By contrast those who adopt an LCHF diet invariably improve their health and many can come off drugs altogether.